-The supervision of quota companies is done by a supervisory board or an external auditor.
+The supervision of quota companies is entrusted to a supervisory board or an external auditor.
 It is mandatory to set up a supervisory board whenever at least two of the following thresholds are exceeded in two consecutive years:

-- The balance sheet exceeds €1,500,000;
+- The balance sheet exceeds €1.5 million;

-- The turnover exceeds €3,000,000; and/or
+- The turnover exceeds €3 million; and/or

-- The average number of workers during the year exceeds 50.
+- The average number of employees during the year exceeds 50 employees.